Published on May 17th, 2019 | by FII Reader0

 Air transport emissions have increased by 75% since 1990 and the International Civil Aviation Organisation (ICAO) has stated that emissions will be 70% higher in 2020 than in 2005 meaning that the problem is getting worse, faster.
 Local air quality is one of the major environmental consequences of air transport.
 Poor local air quality can have tremendous effects on human’s health and social welfare.
 Local Air Quality concerns are focused on the effects created during the landing and take-off cycle (LTO) as the pollutants emitted are released under 3,000 feet with sources from the ground such as airport traffic, ground service equipment e.g. APU’s and de-icing also adding to the local air pollution.
 Carbon Dioxide, Nitrogen Oxides, Sulfur Oxides, Unburnt Hydrocarbons, Carbon Monoxide and Soot are the main pollutants that are emitted by aircraft engines in operation at present across the globe.
 In 2015, aviation accounted for 14% of all EU transport Nitrogen oxide emissions.
 Nitrogen oxide emissions from the aviation sector have doubled since 1990, Oxides of sulfur and carbon monoxide emissions from aviation have also increased since 1990, while emissions from most other transport modes have fallen in the last three decades.

 Aviation related noise pollution is concerned with all noise that is as a result of aircraft operation, particularly during take-off and landing and all the noise from airport operations that facilitate aircraft movement.
 Noise pollution, alongside air pollution, is one of the most concerning environmental effects of aviation as it has some of the most devastating impact to local communities.
+Many organisations have come out and spoken against these issues and have, alongside, promoted the use of eco-friendly products (like thesebranded umbrellas).
 There is a strong correlation between noise from aircraft and airport operations and many health problems, some of which include: reduced learning capacity in children, sleep disturbance, psychological effects such as irritation, stress related obesity, and in pregnancy can affect the weight of the child at birth.

 A typical twin-engine jet carrying 150 passengers on a 1-hour journey burns approximately 2,700 kg of kerosene which releases 8,500kg CO2, 3,300kg H2O, 30kg NOx, 2kg CO 0.4kg HC and 0.1kg of other particulate matter.
 This is just an example of the pollutants that are continuously released in huge quantities into the atmosphere.
 The World Health Organisation (WHO) estimates that as of 2018 4.6 million people annually die prematurely due to poor outdoor air quality across the globe.